panthas05/python_utils/README.md

 - Finish this readme more properly
 - Move requirements files to directory
 - Write script for setting up dev env
-- Finish typing (test suite is lacking it, possibly some files in the repo too)
 - Set up automated testing, probably using github actions (and black formatting/mypy typechecking? badges would be fun too!)
 - Convert into a python package at some point for ease of use in other projects